wuyaheng/EMR-S3-Pyspark/README.md

 As we can see from the above boxplot, elite data has more outliers.
 Additionally, the first, third quantiles and the median of the elite ratings are also higher than the non-elites' ratings.
 From my point of view, I would say elite should not be trusted because they tend to give higher ratings compared with the ratings given by non-elite.

 ## Part V: What is the Most Recommended Restaurant?
 1. First of all, I used business dataset to filter down to restaurants with five star rating only.
 Next, I grouped by city to see which city has the most five star rated restaurants.
+From the plot below, we can tell that Las Vegas has the largest number of 5-star rated restaurants.
 <p align="center">
 <img width="601" alt="Capture03" src="https://user-images.githubusercontent.com/52837649/100483635-a3395200-30c7-11eb-9502-0234714903b5.PNG">
 </p>

-From the plot above, we can tell that Las Vegas has the largest number of 5-star rated restaurants.
+2. Second, I found out that Water Grill has the largest number of reviews left by Yelpers among so many 5-star rated restaurants at Las Vegas.
+Based on the findings from Part III, reviewers who left a written response were more satisfied than normal, we can conclude that Water Grill must be worth checking out.
 <p align="center">
 <img width="604" alt="Capture04" src="https://user-images.githubusercontent.com/52837649/100483714-dda2ef00-30c7-11eb-9e7b-35b1333617fa.PNG">
 </p>

+3. Lastly, I created a WordCloud for the written reviews of the Water Grill, a restaurant that has more than 1750 reviews.
 <p align="center">
 <img width="430" alt="Capture05" src="https://user-images.githubusercontent.com/52837649/100483869-5609b000-30c8-11eb-8536-b56e888f0794.PNG">
 </p>